Suriname dagkoers: dollar and euro to SRD

 The Central Bank of Suriname publishes a monthly weighted-average rate — the official reference.
 Check cbvs.sr for the current month's figure; it is not a live "today" rate.

 Licensed cambios publish live buy/sell rates daily — e.g. Central Money Exchange (cme.sr).
 The buy rate sits below mid-market: that margin is the price of cash.
-Rates vary by cambio — check cme.sr for today's buy/sell.
+Check cme.sr for today's buy/sell before you exchange — cambio rates move daily and vary by house.

 Banks set their own SRD↔USD/EUR rate for account holders; it is not published live.
 Verify with your bank before a large conversion.